auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Protocols

-The following public protocols have been removed:
+The following protocols have been removed:

 - `AuthResumable`
 - `AuthCancelable`
+- `AuthProvider`
+- `NativeAuthTransaction`

-Both have been subsumed in `AuthTransaction`.
+`AuthResumable` and `AuthCancelable` have been subsumed in `AuthTransaction`.

+### Type aliases

+The iOS-only type alias `A0URLOptionsKey` has been removed, as it is no longer needed.

 ### Enums

 The custom `Result` enum has been removed, along with its shims.
 Auth0.swift is now using the Swift 5 `Result` type.

+### Structs

+The following structs have been removed, as they are no longer in use:

+- `NativeAuthCredentials`
+- `ConcatRequest`

 ### Classes